 It is up to your manager to find the best fit for you to learn and grow the most.
 Often this should be the same area you will be able to contribute to the project’s goals or company the most.

 Be ready to ask lots of questions.
 An excellent question to start with is, “how long do you want me to try something before asking for help?”

 Ideally, you should even ask this during the interview process as it might help you determine if the company will be a good fit for your learning style and personality.

-I know my answer might seem kind of vague, but being a software engineer is especially at the junior level is a lot like having your first job in any industry.
-There will be people that are going to teach you along the way but you’re also going to be expected to do work pretty quickly and start getting your feet wet.
+I know my answer might seem vague, but being a software engineer is especially at the junior level; it is a lot like having your first job in any industry.
+There will be people who will teach you along the way, but you’re also going to be expected to do work pretty quickly and start getting your feet wet.

-However, don’t let this should stress you out, because being a software engineer that just got hired you have the skills needed to contribute to the project or to the smaller subset of goals the business may have.
+However, don’t let this stress you out because being a software engineer who just got hired, you have the skills needed to contribute to the project or to the smaller subset of goals the business may have.

-You may wonder what is the typical role of a Junior Software Developer let me explain that in the next section keep reading.
+You may wonder what a Junior Software Developer’s typical role is; let me explain that in the next section.
+Keep reading.

 What is the Role of a JR Software Engineer?

-It should be the role of the Jr Level members on the team to learn from the more Sr Level members of the team.
+It should be the junior Level members’ role to learn from the more Sr Level members of the team.
 Ask questions, take notes, and try things.